Coronavirus (COVID-19) Regulations & Benefit Plan Considerations

 - On May 4, 2020, a final rule was published to extend certain timeframes for employee benefit plans participants, and beneficiaries affected by the COVID-19 outbreak.
 HHS announced it will extend similar relief to non-federal governmental health plans and issued this letter for guidance.

-- The rule applies to all plans covered by ERISA and the Internal Revenue Code (the Code) to disregard the following plan deadlines during the “outbreak period” beginning March 1, 2020, and until 60 days after the announced end of the COVID-19 emergency:
+- The rule applies to all plans covered by ERISA and the Internal Revenue Code (the Code) to disregard the following plan deadlines during the “outbreak period” beginning March 1, 2020, and until 60 days after the announced end of the COVID-19 emergency (May 11, 2023):

 - COBRA.